JuliaPy/MicroMamba.jl/README.md

 - `version()` returns the version of the above executable.
 - `available()` returns true if MicroMamba is available on this system.

-In all three cases, MicroMamba will be downloaded and installed locally (to a package- specific directory) if required.
+In all three cases, MicroMamba will be downloaded and installed (local to the package) if required.

 Note that `executable()` and `version()` can throw errors, such as if MicroMamba is not supported on this platform.
 The `available()` function exists to check for this: if it